Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 9 Desember 2025 00.29.58 UTC
+- WIB: Selasa, 9 Desember 2025 01.44.06 UTC
-- WITA: Selasa, 9 Desember 2025 01.29.58 UTC
+- WITA: Selasa, 9 Desember 2025 02.44.06 UTC
-- WIT: Selasa, 9 Desember 2025 02.29.58 UTC
+- WIT: Selasa, 9 Desember 2025 03.44.06 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Friendship is the only cement that will hold the world together."

-Kategori: technology
+Kategori: friendship